imasharc/imasharc/README.md

 - 🔭 I also worked on the research examining "What is interaction?".
 Again, as a part of my **[second engineering diploma](https://docs.google.com/document/d/17AJQL_IMtzzjW_aHN4ffiMa8D4T1-0m2qtFgQIwISM0/edit?usp=sharing)**

-- 🌱 I’m currently learning **Machine Learning/Reinforcement Learning 🤖**
+- 🌱 I’m currently specializing in **Software engineering and Multimedia**

 - 👨‍💻 I'm also learning Go and Svelte **[and making free API access with them](https://github.com/imasharc/sharcAPI_clientLab)**.